 After You File a Complaint

-Once you have submitted a complaint, a staff person will contact you to confirm receipt, obtain any clarification needed and offer to explain the complaint process.
+Once you have submitted a complaint, a staff person will contact you to confirm receipt, obtain any clarification needed and provide information on next steps.
 CRPO will then provide the psychotherapist you have complained about with notice of the complaint within 14 days from the time the complaint was received.
 In general, CRPO will provide the psychotherapist with a copy of the complaint and give them the opportunity respond.

 Back to top